Nucleon Electric Dipole Moments in Paramagnetic Molecules through Effective Field Theory: Potential contribution to

 with $S^{(ij)}=3\hat{r}\cdot\vec{\sigma_i}\hat{r}\cdot\vec{\sigma_j}-\vec{\sigma_i}\cdot\vec{\sigma_j}$.
 For convenience we define $N^{(ij)}=\sigma^i\cdot\sigma^j+S^{(ij)}/16$ and rewrite Eq.~\eqref{eq:Csp_pot_ori} as

 with $M^{\rm pot}_{SP}$ the expectation value of the operator

 or in terms of $d_{p,n}$,

-Again, for $^{138}$Ba we calculate $M_{SP}^{\rm pot}=\bra{0^+}O_{SP}\ket{0^+}$ using the nuclear shell model.
+For calculating the two body matrix elements of this operator, $M_{SP}^{\rm pot}=\bra{0^+}O_{SP}\ket{0^+}$, we have modified the codes NATHAN~\cite{MPinedo} and \texttt{imsrg++}~\cite{Ragnar_2018}, where similar operators are calculated for double-$\beta$ decays.
 We note that both core and valence nucleons contribute to the potential NME.
 In fact, in the ideal case of a nucleus with fully-closed angular-momentum shells for both neutrons and protons, the $\sum_{i\ne j}\sigma^{(i)}\cdot\sigma^{(j)}$ operator with the same isospin dependence as in Eq.~\eqref{eq:Osp_pot_d0_d1} would just count the number of proton pairs and neutron pairs coupled to spin zero.
 The corresponding NME is $(-3 Z\,\mu_p d_p-3 N\,\mu_n d_n) (\mathrm{fm}/e)$, with separate coherent contributions of all protons and all neutrons in the nucleus.

 Table~\ref{tab:calc_Msp_potential} presents the results of the shell-model calculations for $^{138}$Ba for the NMEs corresponding to each component of the operator in Eq.~\eqref{eq:Osp_pot_dp_dn}, that is, $m_{SP}^{\rm pot,p}$ and $m_{SP}^{\rm pot,n}$ defined as